Demigod-MacD/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is a readme on python - Hello World
+This is a readme on python Hello world task